datacentred/openstack-cli-vagrant/README.md

 6) Log into the Vagrant box ```vagrant ssh```

-You will now have a prompt like so;
+You will now have a prompt like so:
 ```
 vagrant@datacentred-openstack-cli:~$
 ```